 So how do you create and deploy an Office theme?

 How to create an Office theme

-You can create a theme in any of the Office apps but you can only export it as a theme file, using the thmx format, from PowerPoint.
+You can create a theme in any of the Office apps but you can only export it as a theme file, using the thmx format, from PowerPoint, on Windows (more about Mac later).
 There are other advantages of creating the theme in PowerPoint, such as being able to include important PowerPoint-specific theme features such as background styles, masters and layouts.
 These are then simply ignored when the theme is deployed in Excel or Word.

 1. Set up your colour palette.

 In the Design tab, open the dropdown menu in the Variants section and then select Colours > Customize Colours.

 Check out this super video for more detail on how to choose and set your theme colours.